Roker Pier in Sunderland

-Sunderland, the city by the sea, is located on the northeast coast of England and is nestled between countryside and coastline.
+Sunderland, the city by the sea, is located on the northeast coast of England and is positioned between countryside and coastline.
 The city has a population of around 300,000 and is well connected to the nearby cities of Newcastle and Durham.
-Newcastle airport can be reached in less than 45 minutes.
+Newcastle airport can be reached in less than 45 minutes by car and just under 1 hour by Metro.

 During the past 10 years, Sunderland has taken part in a multi-million pound investment programme that has created a range of leisure attractions.
 This includes the magnificently restored Empire Theatre and Winter Gardens.